 About The Glide

 There are two controllers, one for each hand, and each controller has three accelerometers (for the X, Y, and Z axes.)
 Each of these accelerometers controls a different facet of musical expression.
-The Glide is a musical instrument, not a computer interface.
-There is no software algorithm reading your motions and interpreting those motions into various subroutines.
 Notes are immediate and responsive down to the millisecond.
 When you play it you are literally playing the accelerometer, just like a violinist plays a string or a trombonist plays a column of air.

 Does this make sound by itself?